PlayStation Vita Review

 Simply Put

 Overall the Vita is a worthy successor to the PlayStation Portable legacy in the handheld market.
-Although the price is set very high, the quality and power behind this device is prevalent.
-With an unquestionably strong launch lineup that’s accompanied with digital download versions of all the games, some at a 10% discount on the PlayStation Store, the Vita is sure to have something for everyone.
+Although the price is set very high, the quality and power behind this device are prevalent.
+With an unquestionably strong launch lineup that's accompanied by digital download versions of all the games, some at a 10% discount on the PlayStation Store, the Vita is sure to have something for everyone.

 Note: We have play tested the PlayStation Vita for dozens of hours, across multiple games.